nasbeer/screentime-python/README.md

 # screentime-python

-The data is taken from Kaggle.
+The sample data file is taken from Kaggle.

 https://nasbeer.com